MeshCore Repeater

 Frequency

 In Europe we use the 868 MHz frequency band.
-This is automatically set with the EU/UK preset.
+With the preset Netherlands, the correct settings for that are applied automatically.

 868 MHz